Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Eigen-Factors Differentiation

-One can see that the error value is invariant to the choice of the reference: we could either transform both elements to the local reference frame or to the global frame.
+One can see that the error value is invariant to the choice of the reference: we could either transform any of the elements to the local reference frame or to the global frame.
 The EF development used the latter.

 Not just that, but the planar constraint is fulfilled in any reference frame: